apache/pekko/akka-docs/src/main/paradox/fault-tolerance.md

 The supervision strategy to restart a classic actor only provides immediate restart.
 In some cases that will only trigger the same failure right away and giving things a bit of time before restarting is required to actually resolve the failure.

-The `akka.pattern.BackoffSupervisor` implements the so-called *exponential backoff supervision strategy*, starting a child actor again when it fails, each time with a growing time delay between restarts.
+The `org.apache.pekko.pattern.BackoffSupervisor` implements the so-called *exponential backoff supervision strategy*, starting a child actor again when it fails, each time with a growing time delay between restarts.

 This pattern is useful when the started actor fails <a id="^1" href="#1">[1]</a> because some external resource is not available,